 Remote sensing began with defense applications such as stand-off data collection and early warning, first with aircraft and then with space-based satellites.
 Instead of reviewing the history of remote sensing, this course places its emphasis of the study on the scientific principles upon which remote sensing is based.
-This course begins with the scientific applications of understanding the geophysics of the Earth, which became particularly precise with the launch of the geosynchronous satellite that can fix its view over long periods of time over a particular region of the Earth.
-Yet, in the last couple decades, remote sensing has undergone a revolution by pointing the satellite's detector (or Earth-based detector not necessarily based on light detection) away from the Earth.
-Today remote sensing includes detecting different kinds of weak signals, for example including gravitational waves in addition to weak electromagnetic waves.
+This course begins with a review of the satellites used to study the geophysics of the Earth, which became particularly useful for the application of meteorology with the launch of the geosynchronous satellite that can fix its view over long periods of time over a particular region of the Earth.
+Yet, in the last couple decades, remote sensing has undergone a revolution by pointing the satellite's detector (or an Earth-based detector not necessarily based on light detection) away from the Earth.
+Today remote sensing also includes detecting different kinds of weak signals, for example including gravitational waves from the collision of a pair of black holes in addition to weak electromagnetic waves that fill the cosmos and left as a remnant of the formation of the universe.
 So this course reviews some new remote sensing applications to study the world at large, including those useful for understanding black holes and the cosmology of the Universe.
-In addition to studying the Earth, reviews of remote sensing applications for the heliophysics of the Sun and planetary physics (particularly that of Mars) will be addressed too, time permitting.
+In addition to studying the Earth, reviews of remote sensing applications for the heliophysics of the Sun and planetary physics (particularly that of Mars) are addressed too.
+This course spans subject matter from remote sensing of the Earth to sensing at the cosmological frontiers.

-A main objective of this course is to help the student begin to grasp electromagnetism and gravity.
-The course spans subject matter from remote sensing of the Earth to sensing at the cosmological frontiers.
+A main theoretical objective of this course is to help the student begin to grasp the phenomena of electromagnetism, fluid dynamics and gravitational radiation from a remote sensing perspective.
 To this end, this course reviews Maxwell's equations, the electromagnetic radiation field and wave spectrum, the electromagnetic wave equation, photon polarization, Planck's blackbody radiation, the Stefan-Boltzmann law, and cosmic microwave background radiation.
-The course introduces the notion of the gravitational metric field and gravitational radiation, and gives an accessible overview of the Einstein equation as a first introduction to gravity.
+Then, the course reviews the interaction of light and matter, on the small scale including the scattering of light by atoms (e.g. Raman scattering and Mie scattering as parametric processes, and Rayleigh scattering and Brillouin scattering as nonparametric processes), nonlinear optics, and light propagation through the atmosphere.
+Next, the course introduces the concepts of incompressible and compressible flow, diffusion, viscosity, convection, Reynolds number, and laminar and turbulence flow.
+An accessible derivation of the Navier-Stokes equations for incompressible flow is presented, followed by a derivation of the fluid equations for compressible momentum Navier-Stokes equations as they pertain to the behavior of the atmospheric as observable by remote sensing satellites.
+Finally, the course introduces the concept of the gravitational metric field and and the phenomenon of gravitational radiation, and gives an accessible derivation of the Einstein equation for gravitational radiation as a first introduction to the theory of gravity.
 This course highlights the similarities between electromagnetic and gravitational radiation.
-Then, the course reviews the interaction of light and matter, on the small scale including the scattering of light by atoms (e.g. Raman scattering and Mie scattering as parametric processes, and Rayleigh scattering and Brillouin scattering as nonparametric processes), nonlinear optics, and light propagation through the atmosphere.
-Yet, on the large scale, light also interacts with matter via gravitational lensing.

 In passive remote sensing, the detection of extremely weak signals from a distant source depends on ultra sensitive detectors.
-So the course reviews electromagnetic detection devices (e.g. photometers, radiometers, aperture arrays, charge coupled devices) and gravitational detection devices (e.g. laser interferometers as gravitometers).
-This course also introduces atom lasers that presently serve as one of the newest remote sensing technologies based on matter wave interferometry (e.g. accelerometers based on atomic matter waves).
+So, the course also reviews electromagnetic detection devices (e.g. photometers, radiometers, aperture arrays, charge coupled devices) and gravitational detection devices (e.g. laser interferometers as gravitometers).
 In active remote sensing the source of the radiation is man made.
-For this purpose, this course reviews laser technology (stimulated emission of monochromatic and directed radiation) with applications to LiDAR, laser interferometry, and new quantum interferometry techniques.
+For this purpose, this course reviews laser technology (stimulated emission of monochromatic and directed radiation) with applications to LiDAR and laser interferometry.
+Time-permitting, this course also introduces a new quantum interferometry technique based on atom lasers that presently serve as one of the newest remote sensing technologies based on matter wave interferometry (e.g. accelerometers based on atomic matter waves).